practicalli/spacemacs/install-spacemacs/switch-to-develop.md

 Copy changes to the new `~/.spacemacs`.

-## Restart Spacemacs
+## Start / Restart Spacemacs
+Start (or restart) Emacs to use the `develop` version of Spacemacs.
+This will download a large number of packages and may take a few minutes.

-`SPC q r` to restart Spacemacs and ensure that all packages downloaded successfully and are loaded in the correct order.
+Once all the packages are downloaded, `SPC q r` (`emacs-restart`) to ensure all packages downloaded successfully and are loaded in the correct order.

+You are now ready to enjoy Spacemacs `develop`.